 What Can I Do?

 Every individual effort has an important impact on their environment-whether it is at home, your office, or in your community.
 IHS employees have been proactive in their efforts to further sustainability.
-You can read more about their efforts by visiting the Green Champions web page.
+You can read more about their efforts by visiting the Green Champions web page and visiting the Going Green web page.
 Most of the actions you can take are right at your fingertips, simple to do, cost little or nothing, and save a lot.
 Below are just some ideas.

 In Your Home: